 THE EXCUSERS

-Before long, the charming facade of the narcissist begins to crack.
+Before long, the charming facade of the newly arrived narcissist in the office begins to crack.
 The bullying starts to show itself.
 So do the terrifying outbursts, the need to have everything their way, the refusal to admit mistakes.
-Then the excuses shift to “But she attracts voters.”
-“She is so capable.”

-And the longer you hang on to that excusing carousel, the more difficult it is to jump off.
-So, you make another excuse and another one.
 Rumours about the narcissist’s sexual assaults are “Nothing but rumours.”
 Illicit means of funds “Can’t be verified.”
 Lies become “We all make mistakes.”
 Making fun of a junior staff member who started to cry is “A bad joke.”
 Temper tantrums are “Being passionate.”

 THE NARCISSISTIC ENABLERS

-The other prominent group of enablers are those with narcissistic traits themselves.
 They are not fully fledged narcissists, but they have self-centred, attention-seeking and thin-skinned tendencies whose moral compasses can swirl in any direction.
-The true adults in the organisation have held these people in check, but now (finally!) this new guy allows them to be themselves.

-They are part of the booming band!
+They are part of the booming band, and don’t you forget it.

 The adults